nemesiswes/Amazon-AtoZ-VTO-VET-Auto-Acceptor/README.md

 # Amazon-AtoZ-VTO-VET-Auto-Acceptor
+02-14-2025 update: This probably doesn't work anymore based on reports I have heard about.
+Feel free to try and fix it as I stopped work on it back in like 2022.

 Tired of not getting VTO or VET?
 Well now you can get all the VTO or VET.

 I made this using the TamperMonkey Extension for Chrome.
 You should be able to get this working in Firefox using Grease monkey with little modification.